-The first part of this process is typically the discovery
+The first phase of system design in software development is typically discovery

 This is the phase where we work to understand the requirements of the project we’re building.
 This doesn’t mean you just ask the IT department what needs to be done (unless the IT department is the only user of the system).
-It is crucial to talk to the stakeholders in all aspects of the business that will use the system, as well as the IT department and executive stakeholders.
-These are just some of the questions that need to be answered:
+It’s crucial to talk to the stakeholders in all aspects of the business that will use the system, as well as the IT department and executive stakeholders.
+These are just some of the questions that need to be answered during the discovery phase of system design during software development:

 - Is it desktop only?
 Mobile?
 Both?
 Android? iOS?